Margaret Christina Greathead1

 - Appears on charts:

-Maud Mary Greathead was born in 1863 in Upper Gornal, Sedgeley, Staffordshire, England.1,2,3 She was the daughter of Edward Turley Greathead and Mary Jane Whitehouse.
-In the census of 2 April 1871 in 81 Sheep Copsall, Upper Gornal, Sedgeley, Staffordshire, England, she was listed as the daughter of Edward Turley Greathead Amy was a scholar.4 In the census of 3 April 1881 in 80 Lower Hockley Street, Birmingham, Warwickshire, England, she was listed as the daughter of Edward Turley Greathead Maud was an assistant in the house and shop.5 In the census of 5 April 1891 in 18 Nathan Road, Dorking, Surrey, England, she was listed as the servant of the Raply family.
-She was a domestic nurse.6 She married Joseph Stonehouse on 10 September 1892 in St Paul's Church, Aston, Birmingham, Warwickshire, England, Joseph was a painter and decorator.7,8 She died in 1945 in 10 Duke Street, Sutton Coldfield, Warwickshire, England.8
+Maud Mary Greathead was born on 17 June 1863 in Upper Gornal, Dudley, Staffordshire, England.2,3,4,5,6 She was the daughter of Edward Turley Greathead and Mary Jane Whitehouse.
+In the census of 2 April 1871 in 81 Sheepcotwalll, Upper Gornal, Dudley, Staffordshire, England, she was listed as the daughter of Edward Turley Greathead Amy was a scholar.7 In the census of 3 April 1881 in 80 Lower Hockley Street, Birmingham, Warwickshire, England, she was listed as the daughter of Edward Turley Greathead Maud was an assistant in the house and shop.8 In the census of 5 April 1891 in 18 Nathan Road, Dorking, Surrey, England, she was listed as the servant of the Raply family.
+She was a domestic nurse.9 She married Joseph Stonehouse, son of William Stonehouse, on 10 September 1892 in St Paul, Birmingham, Warwickshire, England, after the banns had been read.
+The ceremony was witnessed by Edward T Greathead and Annie M Stonehouse.
+Joseph was a plumber living at 51 Alma Street, his father William was listed as a deceased wheelwright.10,11,12 In the census of 31 March 1901 in 51 Livermore Place, Aston, Warwickshire, England, she was listed as the wife of Joseph Stonehouse Joseph was a house painter and Maude a grocers shopkeeper.13 In the census of 2 April 1911 in 51 Alma Street, Aston, Warwickshire, England, she was listed as the wife of Joseph Stonehouse Joseph was a house painter living with his wife who was listed as a shop keeper together with his four children in their three roomed home.14 Maud died in 1945 in 10 Duke Street, Sutton Coldfield, Warwickshire, England.11

 Children of Maud Mary Greathead and Joseph Stonehouse